 g.
 They are “copy cats:” (Jeremiah 23:30-32) “Therefore,” declares the Lord, I am against the prophets who steal from one another words supposedly from me.
 Yes,” declares the Lord.
 “I am against the prophets who wag their own tongues and yet declare, ‘The Lord declares.’
 Indeed, I am against those who prophesy false dreams,” declares the Lord.
 “They tell them and lead my people astray with reckless lies, yet I did not send or appoint them.
 They do not benefit these people in the least,’ declares the Lord.”

-If you watch the faith prosperity teachers on TV, especially on Trinity Broadcasting Network they do exactly what Jeremiah said the false prophets were doing in his day.
-When Kenneth Copeland teaches his unbiblical theology concerning the cross he got his from Kenneth Hagin who got his from E.W.Kenyon.
-Apparently Kenyon himself publicly admitted at one time that Mary Baker Eddie the founder of Christian Science influenced him in his own theology.
-If you watch others on TV they copy one another.
+If you watch the faith prosperity teachers on TV and over the internet, especially on some prominent TV Networks they do exactly what Jeremiah said the false prophets were doing in his day.
+If you watch these false prophets and teachers on TV they copy one another.
 God calls these false prophets “reckless.”
 Spiritually speaking they are like “rabid dogs!”

 h.
 They deny the Deity of Jesus and His finished work at the cross in some way: (1 John 2:23) “No one who denies the Son has the Father; whoever acknowledges the Son Has the Father also.”